-MVRPC's Policies and Procedures for Considering Major New Capacity Projects (TRAC Projects) were last published in April, 2016.
-In September of 2016, the Board of Directors adopted updated Policies and Procedures for Surface Transportation Program (STP) Projects, Congestion Mitigation & Air Quality (CMAQ) Projects and Transportation Alternatives (TA) Projects.
+MVRPC's Policies and Procedures for Considering Major New Capacity Projects (TRAC Projects) were last published in April, 2019.
+In September of 2019, the Board of Directors adopted updated Policies and Procedures for Surface Transportation Program (STP) Projects, Congestion Mitigation & Air Quality (CMAQ) Projects and Transportation Alternatives (TA) Projects.
 Both policies are continually updated to address FAST Act issues as well as changes in Ohio Department of Transportation (ODOT) regulations.
+In SFY2020, MVRPC undertook an evaluation and update of the Project Evaluation System (PES) to better align with the performance management approach outlined in the FAST Act, emphasize the types of projects being funded, and incorporate equity.
 The underlying data behind the Project Evaluation System (safety, congestion, etc.) is also updated periodically.

 MVRPC Policies and Procedures for the STP/CMAQ, TA and Major New Capacity programs are available at www.mvrpc.org.
-These policies and procedures state that all projects must be consistent with one or more of the 8 factors required by the Federal legislation prior to being evaluated for inclusion into the TIP.
-Some smaller projects, such as system preservation projects, may not be specifically listed in the LRTP but they are considered consistent with the LRTP's goals and objectives (See page 11).
+These policies and procedures state that all projects must be consistent with one or more of the 10 factors required by the Federal legislation prior to being evaluated for inclusion into the TIP.
+Some smaller projects, such as system preservation projects, may not be specifically listed in the LRTP but they are considered consistent with the LRTP's goals and objectives (See page 12).
 All projects listed in the TIP are consistent with the LRTP.